HiImMars/images-gallery/README.md

-This is a gallery of photos, illustratons and vectors.
+This is a gallery of photos, illustrations and vectors.

 ## Getting Started